indydevs/flutter/README.md

 This project uses [overcommit](https://github.com/sds/overcommit) to enforce standards.
 Enable the precommit hooks in your local checkout by running: `overcommit --sign`

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number by running `gem bump`, then move the `Unreleased` entries in the [CHANGELOG](./CHANGELOG.md) to the new version and commit that.
-Finally tag and release the gem with `gem tag` and `gem release`
+### Releasing a new version
+- Ensure that the [Unreleased](./CHANGELOG.md#Unreleased) section of the changelog is up to date and contains useful details.
+- Create a new release using the `release` rake task as follows (for more details about specifying the version change run `gem bump --help` which is the command used by the task):
+  - Patch release `bundle exec rake release["-v patch"]`
+  - Minor release `bundle exec rake release["-v minor"]`
+  - Major release `bundle exec rake release["-v major"]`
+  > **Note**
+  > The `release` rake task automates updating the changelog & version, committing the changes & creating a new tag
+- Push the tag.
+The CI workflow for tag pushes will take care of publishing the gem & creating a github release.

 ## Contributing